Kingsford-Group/scallop/README.md

 where `reference.gtf` is the reference annotation file (for example, [ensembl annotation](https://goo.gl/cifLXe)).
-This command will generate a file `gffall.scallop.gtf.map` defining which transcripts in `scallop.gtf` can be found in the `ensembl.gtf`.
+This command will generate a file `gffall.scallop.gtf.map` defining which transcripts in `scallop.gtf` can be found in the `reference.gtf`.

 **Step 4:** Union the assembled transcripts with the reference transcriptome.
 Specifically, First, use our tool